rainmanh/jumpscale_core8/docs/AYS/Building.md

-## How to Build an AYS Service (NEEDS TO BE REWORKED)
+## Building an AYS Service (NEEDS TO BE REWORKED)

-@todo

-Building an AYS means creating the g8fs metadata of the services, if needed actually compiling source code into binary and then pushing the result of the build to an AYS File Store.
+Building an AYS service means creating the G8FS metadata of the services, if needed actually compiling source code into binary and then pushing the result of the build to an AYS File Store.

-The services are build in a build server where a docker container is spawn every time a new service needs to be build.
+The services are build in a build server where a Docker container is spawn every time a new service needs to be build.

-You need to specify in the ``service.hrd`` which docker images you want to use during the build process.
+You need to specify in the ``service.hrd`` which Docker images you want to use during the build process.

 ```
 build   =
     image: 'jumpscale/ubuntu1510_python',
     repo: 'https://github.com/Jumpscale/docker_ubuntu1510_python.git',
 ```

-``image``: is the name of the docker image to use
+``image`` is the name of the Docker image to use
-``repo`` is the url of a git repository where a Dockerfile is located.
-It's used if you want to build the image on the build server itself instead of downloading it from Docker hub.
+``repo`` is the URL of a Git repository where a Dockerfile is located.
+It's used if you want to build the image on the build server itself instead of downloading it from Docker Hub.

-## Build server infrastructure
+### Build server infrastructure

-Before you start building service you need to make sure you have the correct service instance installed.
-You need:
+Before you start building your service you need to make sure you have the following:

 - **Build server**: Any 'node' producer
-- **ays_stor_client.ssh**: At least one store client cause we need to know where to send the Metadata and binary files after the build.
+- **ays_stor_client.ssh**: At least one store client because we need to know where to send the metadata and binary files after the build

-Here is an example script to deploy a build infrastructure
+Here is an example script to deploy a build infrastructure:

 ```py
 #!/usr/local/bin/jspython